Editor’s note: This post was originally published in May 2017. It has been updated and republished in January 2019.

 How would you like to transform your body so you look and feel great for life?
 With NO counting calories, portions, or carbs?
-Discover the ultimate keto weight loss plan here.
+Discover more about the ketogenic diet here.

 For challenging health conditions, a very low carbohydrate, ketogenic diet may be the best healing option.

 Following a ketogenic diet is useful in improving insulin tolerance and reducing inflammation.

 It is well established that sugar can contribute to the development and progression of cancer.

 When looking at which sweeteners are best for a ketogenic diet, it is essential to consider which will have the lowest impact on blood sugar and to find one that does not contain chemicals.

 These 2 sweeteners are recommended when following a ketogenic diet: